-C. Lindsay Enloe, P.E., President
+C. Lindsay Enloe, P.E., President (Belleville, IL)

-Lindsay has 28 years of experience in the natural gas industry.
+Lindsay has over 40 years of experience in the natural gas industry.
 He joined USDI in 1980 as a project engineer.
 As president, Lindsay works with individual clients to solve problems associated with their natural gas utility and oversee the operations of the company.
 He has served on the NACE International Board of Directors, is past president of the St. Clair Chapter of the Illinois Society of Professional Engineers and has been a speaker at various seminars and meetings on topics relevant to the natural gas industry.

 Over the years I have developed some wonderful relationships with our clients.
 I tell our new employees that our clients are not only our clients, they are our friends.
 I consider many of them to be extended family.
 While we strive to provide superior assistance with the day-to-day operation of their utility, the true treasures we receive from our clients is the ability to see their families prosper and them as individuals to grow professionally.

-Lindsay has provided design services for replacement and relocation projects for natural gas utilities for 24 years.
+Lindsay has provided design services for replacement and relocation projects for natural gas utilities for many years.
 These projects have included the preparation of plans and specifications necessary to complete the bidding process for major relocation jobs and new construction jobs.
 These projects have included initial route determination, design of all pipeline components including main sizing, coating specification, cathodic protection design, regulator station meter station design and odorization design.
 Lindsay has been responsible for all aspects of these projects from inception to preparation of contract documents, construction supervision and project close-out.

 Lindsay received his bachelor’s degree in civil engineering in 1980 and his master’s degree in 1988, both from Southern Illinois University.
 He is a registered professional engineer in Illinois, Missouri and Indiana.
 When Lindsay isn’t working, he enjoys spending time with his wife and family.
 His hobbies include golf, reading, and home improvement projects.

-Jason Brangers, P.E., Vice President (Shelbyville, KY)
+Jason Brangers, P.E. – Senior Vice President of Code Compliance Services (Shelbyville, KY)

 In 1995, he earned his bachelor’s degree in civil engineering from the University of Kentucky, and became a licensed professional engineer in 2000.
 After graduating from UK, Jason worked for an engineering/surveying firm as well as GPS/GIS consulting firm where he began working closely with utility companies, local governments, and public safety officials.
-In 2004 Jason went to work for the Kentucky PSC as a Public Service Engineer in the Engineering Division’s Water/Wastewater Branch.
+In 2004, Jason went to work for the Kentucky PSC as a Public Service Engineer in the Engineering Division’s Water/Wastewater Branch.
 Jason accepted the position of Program Manager for the Pipeline Safety Branch at the PSC in 2005, where he was responsible for administering the natural gas pipeline safety program for the Commonwealth of Kentucky.
 Jason served as Kentucky’s representative to the National Association of Pipeline Safety Representatives (NAPSR), where he also served as vice-chairman (2010-2011) and chairman (2012) of NAPSR’s Southern Region.

 When Jason is not working, he enjoys spending time with his wife and their four children.
 Jason is also an avid woodworker and serves as Vice-President and Program Director for KYANA Woodcrafters, Inc., a local woodworking club.